sguzman/math-research/README.md

 - ambient embedding space of a predator in his wnvieonmwnt generates the prey model
 - addition as ambiguity operator appending objects
 - Exponentiation maps -infinity to the x-axis and captures the essences of growth behavior in a compressed space
+- n dimensional matrices
+- n dimensional matrices as isomorphic to tensors